nfedyashev/tennis-ruby-kata/FAQ.md

-# Why Finite State machine approach was used in that project:

-It abstracts domain logic of Deuce mode in one place which is much easier to comprehend and verify in one place.

 # Why only 2 specs?

 Because I wanted it to be as simple and short as possible.
 Test code comes at its own price needed to write & maintain it.